jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Later I said that the imaginary reference is really not the target object: the target object is the physical storage of the object.

 The fact that an object *can* have a fixed spot, also makes it possible for an object to reside on a site.
 When I still suggested that an object didn’t have a fixed location, it was an enigma how I was going to let an object live inside a site, while an object doesn’t have a fixed location at all.
 Now an object does have a fixed location, it is easy to place it inside a site.
-A site could host *pointers* to the physical locations, instead of exposing the target object itself, because you would probably not want other sites to point directly to the place an object is stored or directly see the infrastructure of the site: what disks and which computers.
+A site could host *pointers* to the physical locations, instead of exposing the target object itself, because you might probably not want other sites to point directly to the place an object is stored or directly see the infrastructure of the site: what disks and which computers.
 The infrastructure of the site can be hidden by access controlling it.
 A site might only be exposing things that others have access to.

 If an object is stored on one site, it may logically be resident in multiple locations, but its physical position is still on that site.

 #### Central registration lists

 One problem I did not want to consider at first, was that a module might contain a registration list of all objects of a certain class.
-Because that would have given an object an exact location: that would have given an object a fixed place, and all lines would have pointed directly to the central list, which would not make the diagram overviewable.
+Because that might have given an object an exact location: that might have given an object a fixed place, and all lines might have pointed directly to the central list, which might not make the diagram overviewable.

 However, in the method found, I do not think central registration lists might be a problem anymore.
 A central registration list does have a place in the diagram, but not all lines are not directly pointing to it, and when it is outside the screen, you only see the closest logical location of the object.
 The display of the diagram is simply dependant on the level of detail now and lines are usually not pointing directly to a fixed location at all: just to an imaginary logical location.
 Having central registration lists inside a diagram is really not a problem anymore.